Showing posts with label ashford. Show all posts

 Until 2013 there were five pubs within three miles of the village cross.
 At present there are three - the Duke's Head in Hamstreet itself, the Woolpack Inn in Warehorne and the White Horse in Bilsington.
 The Blue Anchor (Ruckinge) and World's Wonder (Warehorne) have sadly been allowed to disappear.

-In the High Street there is a post office / general store, fish and chip shop, the Old Schoolhouse Indian restaurant, a curtain / blind shop, the 'Saw Joinery' DIY/joinery centre, Lilly's Ink tattoo studio, the Cosy Kettle cafe, Early Birds renovations, Smart Dogs grooming centre and Star Beauty (now in a private house).
-The Woodville unit will soon be vacant.
+In the High Street there is a post office / general store, fish and chip shop, the Old Schoolhouse Indian restaurant, a curtain / blind shop, the 'Saw Joinery' DIY/joinery centre, Lilly's Ink tattoo studio, the Cosy Kettle cafe, Early Birds renovations and Smart Dogs grooming centre.
+The Woodville unit is currently vacant.

 Marsh Road has Annings Motors garage and Hamstreet Garden Centre which also has a cafe.
-There is currently an empty shop unit near the garage.
+There is currently an empty shop unit at the garage.
 Hamstreet Primary Academy (the school) is located in Ashford Road.
+Joanne Fuller Beauty is located in new premises at the top of the hill near Orlestone.

-Meanwhile, Ruckinge Road is the location of Joanne Fuller Beauty and Hamstreet Surgery, as well as the Nexus Programme office.
+Meanwhile, Ruckinge Road is the location of Hamstreet Surgery, as well as the Nexus Programme office.
+The unit next to this office is now the Beyond Beauty studio.
 A little further out of the village on Ruckinge Road is Meadow View Industrial Estate which contains several businesses.

 Fun and Festivals

 The village has a games area/tennis courts and a bowling green, as well as many clubs and associations too numerous to list.
 These include the Ruckinge and Hamstreet Scouts and Guides (HQ in Ruckinge), the Royal British Legion and the football club.
-Activities from coffee mornings to Zumba take place around the village at locations such as Victory Hall, Cosy Kettle cafe, primary school and Church of the Good Shepherd (which has its own hall attached).
+Many activities and clubs take place around the village at locations such as Victory Hall, Cosy Kettle cafe, primary school and Church of the Good Shepherd (which has its own hall attached).

 The Pound Leas pavilion has its own bar area, augmenting the flood-lit 'multi-use games area' and football field, all of which are the result of many years of fundraising.
+The parish council has purchased the adjacent field to expand facilities further.
 The Festival of Transport which used to take place every June was featured in a Live TV (satellite) documentary programme in 2009.
-Sadly this event folded in 2016 but the village does have a community day each summer in its place.
-There are however regular 'bikejumble' events on the fair field for petrol heads.
+Sadly this event folded in 2016 but the village does have a community music day each summer in its place.
+There are also regular 'bike jumble' events on the fair field for petrol heads.

-Also look out for posters for Hamstreet bonfire and fireworks on Pound Leas each November (although this won't take place in 2024) and the music festival in Warehorne village hall which usually takes place in July.
+Also look out for posters for Hamstreet bonfire and fireworks on Pound Leas each November (although this didn't take place in 2024).
+Warefest, an annual music festival in Warehorne sadly folded in 2024.
 For those wishing to stay locally, accommodation is available at the Woolpack Inn, a pleasant stroll across fields on the Saxon Shore Way.
-The sign outside the Dukes Head also displays accommodation.
-More info from the pub.

 Transport facts

 As well as daytime bus services to Ashford, New Romney and Lydd (Mon to Sat), Hamstreet has a railway station on the Ashford to Hastings line - one of only two remaining diesel lines in the provincial Southeast.
-Trains run direct to Eastbourne as well as Ashford for connections to London.
+Trains run direct to Rye, Hastings and Eastbourne as well as to Ashford for connections to London.

 The village is well signed on the A2070 trunk road between Ashford's Southern Orbital Road and Brenzett, and between Aldington and Woodchurch on the B2067.
 The village used to be signed comprehensively in Tenterden and also from New Romney, Lympne and Appledore Heath.
 In spite of past campaigns for a return to better signage on grounds of being a junction point on a trunk road and a hub for local services, the village remains signed at the most basic level.
 Interestingly, there is a memorial at the southern exit for Hamstreet on the A2070 in honour of Liuetenant Johnson, a USA pilot who lost his life here during World War II after allowing his crew to parachute to safety.